rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 ![Badtime][]

 First of all, Sentry is an awesome application.
 I even use it myself for monitoring multiple services.
-And in the off-chance you're not famliar with what Sentry does--it essentially provides application monitoring / error reporting / error searching for your applications.
+And in the off-chance you're not familiar with what Sentry does--it essentially provides application monitoring / error reporting / error searching for your applications.

 However, what does it say (to your customers) when you tell them that: